Fearless09/Loopstudios-landing-page/README.md

 ### Continued development

 Working on this project showed me how great Bootstrap is and how great css library is, I'll like to continue working with Bootstrap libray and continue boosting my knowledge on JavaScript

-### Useful resources

-- [Bootstrap Framework](https://www.example.com) - This helped me for XYZ reason.
-I really liked this pattern and will use it going forward.

-- [Bootstrap Icon](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
-I'd recommend it to anyone still learning this concept.

 ## Author